 A project brief is a document that project teams use to let people (project team, stakeholders, and clients) know about a project.
-It explains the process that will be followed while a project is under development, its deliverables, the starting and ending dates of a project, and the milestones.
-A project brief is also referred to as a Project Plan or Project Proposal.
+It explains the process that will be followed while a project is under development, its deliverables, the starting, and ending dates of a project, and the milestones.
+It is also referred to as a Project Plan or Project Proposal.

 The Need for Project Brief?